usdoj/foia.gov/docs/annual-report-data-app.md

  * `tableColumns`: An array of column headers to output in the table.
  * `tableHeader`: The title which displays for each table; it is also used to generate the CSV filename.
  * `displayMode`: A string which determines how the table should be output; valid values are `view` and `download`.
+ * `tableId`: A unique string that provides the ID attribute on the table (tabulator) element,

 Example use:
 ```
 <FoiaReportResultsTable